A Multi-Engine Land (MEL) rating allows a pilot to operate as pilot-in-command of an aircraft with more than one engine.

 |FAA Examiner fee for checkride||$600*||$600*|

-*These prices are just an estimate; actual costs will vary on an individual basis.
+* These prices are just an estimate; actual costs will vary on an individual basis.
+FAA Examiner costs vary by location, your examiner will give you their cost when contacted for your exam.

 The time duration of obtaining a multi-engine rating depends on student schedule and proficiency.
 Flying often, studying frequently and efficiently and being prepared for each flight lesson will ensure that the multi-engine rating is achieved at a lower cost and within the minimal timeframe.
 The average amount of time to obtain the rating is about two weeks.